 Historic structures and landscapes would continue to be surveyed, inventoried, and evaluated under national register criteria to determine their eligibility for listing in the national register.
-At a minimum, preservation maintenance would occur on structures on the List of Classified Structures (appendix E) and those eligible for the national register but not formally listed.
+At a minimum, preservation maintenance would occur on structures on the List of Classified Structures (appendix E) including those eligible for the national register but not formally listed.
 Historic structures would be preserved, stabilized and/or rehabilitated consistent with the Secretary of the Interior's Standards for the Treatment of Historic Properties (1995).
-Those structures in wilderness would be protected and maintained using methods consistent with preservation of wilderness character and values and cultural resource protection requirements.